JakobSteixner/DemoSLEI_Steixner/README.md

 =====

 The nexus of the package is the module `Checker.py`, which interacts with the GUI and sends the result to Maya.
-It can be called from the command line with the following call:
+From inside its directory, it can be called from the command line with the following call:

 $ python Checker.py  <path/to/input/file> <path/to/file/to/modify>

-The input file is expected to be a text file with one German sentence and it's translation into sign language glosses together in a line, separated with a TAB.
+The package supplies a sample input file named `input_sentences.txt` and a simple Maya scene that can be modified, included with the relevant scripts in `Renderers` as `Head_Model.ma`.
+Using different input files with different naming and subdivision conventions will require adjusting the mayapy-scripts since they currently grab nodes by name.

-The file to modify is any Maya ascii (`.ma`) or binary (`.mb`).
-Note that in the current implementation, the modified scenes are stored in the package's subdirectory `corrected_scenes` with irrespective of their origin!
+The input file is expected to be a text file with one German sentence and its translation into sign language glosses together in a line, separated with a TAB.
+Note that in the current implementation, the modified scenes are stored in the package's subdirectory `corrected_scenes` irrespective of their origin!

 Implementation status
 =====================